ForeverBlue816/GRACE/README.md

 [deploy] peak GPU mem during generate: 5.91 GB
 ```

-The packed INT4 model runs the whole thing in **≈5.9 GB** of GPU memory.
-The
-≈4.3 tok/s above is the pure-PyTorch dequant fallback — install `autoawq-kernels`
+In this example, the packed INT4 checkpoint runs with a peak GPU memory footprint
+of approximately **5.9 GB**.
+The reported **4.3 tokens/s** corresponds to the
+pure-PyTorch dequantization fallback.
+Installing `autoawq-kernels` enables the
-(see Environment) for the fused INT4 kernels and a large speedup.
+fused INT4 kernels and substantially improves throughput.

-`--load-packed` reuses LLaVA's normal loader for the architecture / CLIP vision
+The `--load-packed` option reuses the standard LLaVA architecture, tokenizer, and
-tower / tokenizer, rebuilds the AWQ modules listed in `awq_quantized_modules.json`,
+CLIP vision tower, then reconstructs the AWQ-packed modules listed in
+`awq_quantized_modules.json` and loads the packed INT4 tensors directly.
+No
+re-packing is performed at inference time.

-and loads the packed tensors — no re-packing.
-The CLIP vision tower is pulled from
-`openai/clip-vit-large-patch14-336` (via the `mm_vision_tower` field), so the host
+The CLIP vision tower is resolved from the `mm_vision_tower` field in the model
+configuration.
+By default, it points to `openai/clip-vit-large-patch14-336`, so the
-needs either internet on first run or a local CLIP path.
+host machine needs either internet access on the first run or a valid local CLIP
+path.

-> **Note:** this is the original LLaVA-1.5 architecture with AWQ-packed weights, so
+> **Note:** this checkpoint follows the original LLaVA-1.5 architecture with
-> it loads through this codebase — a plain `from_pretrained` will **not**
+> AWQ-packed weights.
+It must be loaded through the GRACE deployment code.
+A plain
-> reconstruct the INT4 layers.
+> `from_pretrained` call will not reconstruct the INT4 layers.

 ### 3. Convert a BF16 QAT checkpoint → AWQ yourself